Writing GPX Data

 5. Create Metadata

 At this point, the workspace can be run, and the GPX file can be handed off.
 However, the GIS department at the power company is rather large.
-It will be a good idea to set the metadata on the GPX file so that the field technician will know who to talk to if something isn’t correct or they would like something changed.
+It would be a good idea to set the metadata on the GPX file so that the field technician knows who to contact if something is incorrect or they would like something changed.

 First, we will want to set the date for when this data is created.
 Add a Creator transformer, then add a DateTimeStamper transformer to the canvas.
 In the DateTimeStamper parameters, set the Type to Date and click ok.
 Next, add a DateTimeConverter and connect it to the DateTimeStamper.
-We will use the DateTimeConverter to make the date match the ISO standard.
+We will use the DateTimeConverter to ensure the date conforms to the ISO standard.
 In the parameters, set the output format to:

 %Y-%m-%d (ISO Date)